nandita16gupta/BigData_tech/README.md

   * distinct - unique values
   * sample
   * Union, intersection, subtract , cartesian
-  * collect  - take the result of all the RDDs adn suck them down to driver script
+  * collect  - take the result of all the RDDs and suck them down to driver script
   * count
   * countByValue
   * take